LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The sensor platform used is an adapted version of the *1D: Single Sensor* from chapter \ref{d-single-sensor} sensor platform.
 The sensors to be measured are fixed together on an aluminium plate with thermally conductive adhesive.
 This compensates for thermal differences.
-This is essential for the subsequent temperature deviation tests in order to obtain comparable measurement results.
+This is essential for the subsequent temperature deviation tests in order to obtain comparable measurement results.[@J21]

 The setup is placed and pre-wired in the temperature chamber 24 hours before the series of measurements are carried out.
 The insulated housing of a *Voron 2.4* 3D printer, which has a separately controlled internal equipped heating system, is used as the temperature chamber.